javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

 To hide internal interface we use either protected or public properties:

 - Protected fields start with `_`.
 That's a well-known convention, not enforced at the language level.
 Programmers should only access a field starting with `_` from its class and classes inheriting from it.
 - Private fields start with `#`.
-Javascript makes sure we only can access those from inside the class.
+JavaScript makes sure we only can access those from inside the class.

 Right now, private fields are not well-supported among browsers, but can be polyfilled.